Updated July 22, 2019.

 Line Rider, in its infancy, had only one tool, the pen.
 With this tool, you drew your masterpiece curve (or piecewise curves), on which, the little hatted dude rides his sled.
 There were rules about the curves, when drawn left to right, the were riding curves, when drawn right to left, decoration… or something like that.

-However, the new version of LineRider has multicolored pens, an eraser tool (woo hoo) and now with the addition of the magical Jing program… I can easily record and share my masterpiece with you.
-If you watch my masterpiece, keep in mind that I have just nicely demonstrated two types of discontinuities in my work… removable discontinuities (the little dude just glides over the hole) and jump discontinuities (the little dude leaps from one part of the curve to another).
+However, the new version of LineRider has multicolored pens, an eraser tool (woo hoo) and now with the addition of the magical Jing program.
+Can you create a LineRider that nicely demonstrates two types of discontinuities: Removable discontinuities (the little dude just glides over the hole) and jump discontinuities (the little dude leaps from one part of the curve to another).

 LineRider can be an interesting and fun study in slopes for algebra students, asymptotes for pre-calculus students, and limits for calculus students.